 Lot has been written, said and even been portrayed in various forms of art about love, lust, hatred, heartache and the countless emotions that spring from one common seed ~Love.

 I too have been in love.
 More correctly I am still in love, just the form of it all has changed over the years we’ve been together.
-Like I said before, I have always been a great believer of love and fairy tale romance.
+Like I said before, I have always been a great believer in love and fairy tale romance.
 For a person like me when the love of her life deceived her, she thought she’ll lose her faith in love, but this hasn’t happened as yet.

 I have had an arranged marriage.
 A typical one where your parents look for a suitable match for you, approach the groom’s family and the boy and the girl meet.
-The same sequence happened with me too.
+The same sequence happened to me too.
 All felt fine.
 I didn’t have any set questionnaire in my mind and I was pretty flexible in my criteria of a prospective husband.
 Instead of longing for a tall-dark-handsome-rich combo, I wanted someone decent with common sense and who loved life just the way it was.

 The boy said he’d be more than happy to have me for a lifetime in the short span of 5 minutes from the time our private chit-chat session started.
 Then everything rolled on a regular course of how Indian marriages usually happen.
 Years went past.
 Life felt OK but there was something just not right about everything going on.
 I was very much in love.
 So was he (as he still claims to be).
 We even created a beautiful daughter together.
 But then suddenly, something happened.